guyining/hkucompgame/README.md

 1. look at the top five cards from the draw deck
 2. discard one of them
-3. put the other cards back in any order the player want If there are less then five cards in the draw deck, still complete the steps above.＜/br＞
+3. put the other cards back in any order the player want If there are less then five cards in the draw deck, still complete the steps above.</br>
 #### **Fill the hand:**
 After playing or discarding a card, player must fill the hand back to 5 cards.</br>
 Draw the card one at a time and resolve them:</br>
 1. Location card - just add it to the hand</br>
 2. Door card - unlock immediately if discard a Key card of the same color and put the Door card to the Door deck; otherwise put it to the Limbo pile </br>
-3. Nightmare card - four ways to resolve:</br>
+3. Nightmare card - four ways to resolve:
    - discarding a Key card from the hand</br>
    - discarding the whole hand and repeat setup steps</br>
    - discarding a unlock Door back to the Limbo pile</br>